“We have parents with kids in college now who know their kids probably wouldn’t be there if it wasn’t for Read Right. I am definitely an advocate.”

 Here are a couple of new reports, however, that offer a sliver of hope.
 The first is a randomized experiment on a program called Read Right.
 Currently used in about 500 schools across the country, the model calls for students to be taught in separate classes during the school day with no more than five students per tutor.

-Read Right relies on the plasticity of the brain to remodel the neural network that, in poor readers, guides the reading act inappropriately.
+Read Right methods rely on the plasticity of the brain to remodel the neural network that, in poor readers, guides the reading act inappropriately.
 Pre/Post evaluations with norm-referenced, standardized reading tests, District tests, State tests, and third-party gold-standard research all verify the effectiveness of Read Right.
 The gold-standard research has been reviewed and rated highly for quality and rigor by the National Center on Response to Intervention.
 Read Right methodology is unique because it rapidly advances virtually every student, regardless of his or her reading level or the “labeled” learning problem.
 Even non-readers of all ages have experienced rapid success in learning to read with Read Right methodology.
 Unlike most reading intervention programs, the older the Read Right student, the faster the growth.

 Visit Website